 A bulk document scanning services provider can convert your documents into digital format, which not only frees up valuable space but allows employees to do their jobs more efficiently.

-In order to satisfy your backfile or bulk document scanning needs, you need to invest in a high-performance, high-speed scanner that handles large volume, features an automatic feed, and produces quality scans.
+In order to satisfy your backfile or bulk document scanning needs, you need to invest in a high-performance, high-speed scanner that handles large volume features an automatic feed, and produces quality scans.
 A scanner that processes at least 100 pages per minute and more than 25,000 pages per day can range from $5,000 to tens of thousands of dollars.

 Since you’ll be using your document scanner frequently, it needs to be durable.
 Otherwise, you’ll be spending money and wasting time on repairs instead of on important work.
 Even if you do purchase a high-quality scanner, your company will pay to have someone set it up, maintain it, and answer employee questions about using it.

-An outsource document scanning company can provide guidance with compliance issues, as well as perform all the tasks required to accurately scan your data – and at a lower cost than if you were to do it in-house.
+A secure document scanning company can provide guidance with compliance issues, as well as perform all the tasks required to accurately scan your data – and at a lower cost than if you were to do it in-house.

 Data breaches can be a public relations nightmare, and they can result in litigation and fines.
 Target, for example, was fined $18.5 million dollars for a 2013 data breach that impacted 41 million customers.
 Thousands of laws and regulations governing how companies should manage their data exist and learning how each of these applies to your business can be daunting.